nrheo/project-openai/README.md

 ## Introduction

 The web application uses the lates OpenAI's API to create a lyrics generator, image generator, and movie recommendation system.
-Streamlit was used to create the web interface.
+Streamlit was used to create the web interface and Python was the main programming language used.

 [![project-openai](https://img.youtube.com/vi/MliHRrp4v-E/0.jpg)](https://youtu.be/MliHRrp4v-E)